-• UEFI0354: The DDR4 memory to NVDIMM ratio on the socket <socket Number> is not optimal to provide minimal performance requirement.
+UEFI0354: The ratio of DDR4 memory to NVDIMM on the socket <socket Name> is not optimal to deliver the best performance.

-Recommended Action: Reconfigure DDR4 memory to a ratio between 1:4 and 1:16.
-For more information about reconfiguring DDR4 memory, see the platform Installation and Service Manual available on the support site.
+Recommended Action: Reconfigure the ratio of DDR4 memory to NVDIMM to a value between 1:4 and 1:16.
+For more information about reconfiguring the DDR4 memory, see the platform Installation and Service Manual available on the support site.